Academic ranks in Sweden: Postdoktor / Forskare / Forskarassistent

-The titles of postdoktor (post-doctoral researcher), forskare (researcher) or forskarassistent (assistant professor) are usually time-limited positions allowing researchers to continue their research.
+The titles of postdoktor (post-doctoral researcher), forskare (researcher) or forskarassistent (post-doctoral fellow) are time-limited positions (maximum four years) allowing researchers to continue their research.

-A Postdoktor position usually entails working under the supervision of a senior researcher, such as forskarassistent, docent or professor.
+A postdoctoral position usually entails working under the supervision of a senior researcher, such as forskarassistent, docent or professor.

-The title of forskarassistent (assistant professor) should not be confused with the title of forskningsassistent (research assistant) which is a much more junior position that is common before the enrollment in the PhD education nor it should be taken as a position of assistance to someone else.
-In contrast, a forskarassistent is the first position of the institutional professorship ladder.
+The title of forskarassistent (‘’post-doctoral research fellow) should not be confused with the title of forskningsassistent (research assistant’'), which is a junior position for a doctoral student.
+In contrast, a forskarassistent was a common entry position of the institutional professorship ladder, but with no or limited teaching obligations.
+Deprived of state funding since 2010, no new positions as ‘’forskarassistent’’ can be created since 2018.

-Assistant professors can be lab and group leaders and usually carry independent research especially when have been given substantial grants.
-In some Swedish institutions, however, the title has been used to circumvent restrictions on the time that such institutions can hire postdoctoral fellows and thus are not necessarily related to their academic maturity, capability to undertake independent research or show any proof of ability to attract funds to their projects.
+Post-doctoral fellows (‘’forskarassistent’') can be lab and group leaders and usually carry out independent research, especially when they have been given substantial grants.
+In some Swedish institutions, however, the title was used to circumvent restrictions on the time that such institutions can hire postdoctoral fellows and thus are not necessarily related to their academic maturity, capability to undertake independent research or show any proof of ability to attract funds to their projects.